frizkyiman/auto-mount-hdd/README.md

    chmod +x mount-hdd
    ```
 5. Update the configuration variables in the script:
+* Set the UUID variable to the UUID of your HDD partition.
+If you don't have the UUID, you can find it using the command blkid and replace YOUR_UUID with the actual UUID.
 * Set the DEVICE variable to the appropriate device of your HDD (e.g., /dev/sda1).
-* Set the UUID variable to the appropriate device of your HDD (e.g., 6239492739).
 * Set the MOUNT_POINT variable to the desired mount point for your HDD (e.g., /nas-storage).
    ```
    nano /etc/init.d/mount-hdd